Q: Are we allowed to bring in food to have a picnic?

 A: Unfortunately we do not have a cash point on site.
 Cashback is however available in the main entrance until 4.30pm (summer) or 4.00pm (winter), for a charge of 50 pence.

 A: Run by our Zoo volunteers, you can find out about conservation at the touch tables or enjoy some hands-on activities: face-painting, temporary tattoos, brass-rubbing, drawing and colouring-in, badge-making (additional costs may apply).

 Q: Are there any additional costs for Zoo experiences that are not included in the admission ticket price?

 A: Your Zoo entry ticket will give you access to all exhibits, displays and talks within the Zoo.
-We offer additional experiences at the Zoo which may incur a small charge: children’s carousel, bouncy slide, activities within the Activity Centre and feeding the lorikeets.
+We offer additional experiences at the Zoo which may incur a small charge: children’s carousel, bouncy slide, activities within the Activity Centre as well as other animal experiences.
 ZooRopia, our aerial rope adventure, has a separate admission price which you can find on the prices web page.

 Q: Is the Zoo suitable for disabled people?